-Chocolates are derived of roasted the plant seeds, theobroma cacao, and the alkaloids methylxanthine theobromine are the main toxic components and also caffeine.
-In humans, methylxanthine can easily digest and excrete, and the halflife of theobromine is two to three hours.
-However, in dogs, it is absorbed slowly, with metabolism in the liver and recirculation outside the liver before being excreted in the urine.
-The half-life of theobromine in dogs is about eighteen hours 7.
+Theobroma cacao plant seeds are roasted to make chocolate.
+Methylxanthine and theobromine, two alkaloids, and caffeine are the most dangerous parts of chocolate.
+Theobromine has a half-life of two to three hours and is easy for humans to break down and get rid of.
+But dogs take longer to absorb it., with metabolism in the liver and recirculation outside the liver before being excreted in the urine.
+The half-life of theobromine in dogs is about eighteenhours 7.